AnthonyCxx/Notes-and-Writeups/C/Memory Mangagement/Storage Classes.md

 ## static
 Static variables do not go out of scope, unlike local variables.
 Static variables can be used to maintain values even between function calls.
+The default value of a static variable is 0.

 ```C
 #include <stdio.h>